 Olympiacos look ominous again.
 They beat Fenerbahçe 72-61 at home to close the first half of the season at 10-5, tied for second seed.
 Zeljko Obradovic’s visitors could only manage 21 points in the first half, and only eight made field goals.

-Don’t let the fact that this was a four-point game late in the fourth quarter, the key message from this game was twofold: Firstly, Olympiacos’ defense gives them a basis on which to compete with any team.
+Don’t let the fact that this was a four-point game late in the fourth quarter fool you, the key message from this game was twofold: Firstly, Olympiacos’ defense gives them a basis on which to compete with any team.
 Second, and most importantly the way the offense has sometimes stagnated as a frantic Spanoulis searches for options, key supporting players can put points on the board and let Kill Bill take a conductor’s role.

 Khem Birch has been an impact defender since he joined in the summer after a maiden European campaign with Usak Sportif in Turkey and his rookie year in the D-League.
 Third in Euroleague in rebounding per 40 minutes, tied for fourth in total blocks, the jumping jack Canadian has the athleticism of a modern NBA centre, but the intel on him going into his debut Euroleague season was more mental than physical.